 Whilst baking 20 pies, I did not listen to any one album, but a mix of Kylie Minogue’s Aphrodite (when I was feeling especially eurogay), Scissor Sisters’ Night Work (when I was feeling especially 70′s disco gay) and The National’s High Violet (when I was feeling emo-gay).
 Apparently baking 20 pies makes me feel uber-gay.

-This recipe has a lot of components.
-But hey, it’s an award winning pie, what do you expect?
-Once you read it through, realize that each component can be made on a separate day to save time, and you can skip certain components if you want to.
-I’ve made notes at the very bottom of the recipe explaining time saving methods and shortcuts and how to customize the pie.
+This award winning pie has a lot of components.
+But hey, with all it’s accolades, what do you expect?
+Once you read it through, you’ll realize that each component can be made on a separate day to save time, and you can skip certain components if you want to.
 It’s actually a really basic pie when you come down to it.

 1/3 cup ice cold vodka